Skip to main content

 • Checks if a full refresh is needed (first run or incomplete previous run)

-• If needed, performs a full refresh first
+• If needed, performs a full refresh first (in case a new table is added or schema changes)

 • Sets up a change stream connection to the source database